Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 \subsection{Regularity Conditions for Estimation}

 In what follows, we shall use the following notation.
 We let the random vector $A= (Y,D,W,Z,C,X,V)$ live on some probability space $(\Omega_0, \mathcal{F}_0, P)$.
 Thus, the probability measure $P$ determines the law of $A$ or any of its elements.
 We also let $A_1,...,A_n$, i.i.d. copies of $A$, live on the complete probability space $(\Omega, \mathcal{F}, \Pr)$, which contains the infinite product of $(\Omega_0, \mathcal{F}_0, P)$.
 Moreover, this probability space can be suitably enriched to carry also the random weights that will appear in the weighted bootstrap.
 The distinction between the two laws $P$ and $\Pr$ is helpful to simplify the notation in the proofs and in the analysis.
-Calligraphic letter such as $\mathcal{Y}$ and $\mathcal{X}$ denote the support of $Y$ and $X$; and $\mathcal{YX}$ denotes the joint support of $(Y,X)$.
+Calligraphic letters such as $\mathcal{Y}$ and $\mathcal{X}$ denote the closures of the supports of $Y$ and $X$; and $\mathcal{YX}$ denotes the closure of the joint support of $(Y,X)$.
 Unless explicitly mentioned, all functions appearing in the statements are assumed to be measurable.

 We now state formally the assumptions.
 The first assumption is our model.